Bisher 495 mal gespeichert

 - helping the owners think about new ways to engage volunteers and how to improve the hostel/decoration

-You will stay in a room with another volunteer or by yourself, in a place more private than the general guest dorms, on the same floor, and using the same facilities (though we have a hidden toilet just for staff!).
+You will usually stay in a room with another volunteer/or staff member and use the same facilities in the hostel (though we have a hidden toilet just for staff!).
 The room has bunk beds and fits 2 people total.
-Let us know if you're allergic to cats, so we can do a deep cleaning and keep the cats away from your room!
-It's quiet at night, so you can really get a good night's sleep.
-We have breakfast that's part of the exchange, and access to a massive kitchen and an exclusively vegetarian kitchen, often with some ingredients to cook.
+You may stay in a dorm room with other guests, but we'll always make that clear before you even accept coming to the hostel.
+We have a healthy shake every morning that's part of the exchange (or we may instead provide 1 weeks worth of breakfast food for you - this is still a work in progress, ot understand what's fair), and access to a massive kitchen and an exclusively vegetarian kitchen, often with some ingredients to cook.
 We're working on providing meals to each person on shift.

 On your time off, enjoy what this massive city has to offer.
 We can help you figure out what to do!
 We are located right next to the metro, metrobus, bus, and can also walk to lots of place.
 We love this hostel and have had great experiences with our volunteers so far :) We're pretty chill folks, but are very committed to giving our guests the best experience.
 For us, it's important to think socially and globally about our eco footprint and how was can be an eco-friendly hostel in the middle of Mexico City (do our part and more to help local economy and environment).
 We work on mutual respect and learning from the work and the people we work with.
 We try very hard so that everyone on our team (including cleaning and security staff) feels they can have open communication with the rest of the staff and managers, so please keep the communication open if there's something you don't like!